The probability that a complete intersection is smooth: Introduction and results

 \subsection{Acknowledgments}

 Thanks to Nick Katz, Bjorn Poonen, and Ze\'ev Rudnick for helpful comments.
+We would also like to thank Melanie Matchett Wood for catching some errors in an earlier version of the paper.
 Bucur was supported by NSF grant DMS-0652529 and the Institute for Advanced Study (NSF grant DMS-0635607).
 Kedlaya was supported by DARPA grant HR0011-09-1-0048, NSF \mbox{CAREER} grant DMS-0545904, MIT (NEC Fund, Cecil and Ida Green Career Development Professorship), and the Institute for Advanced Study (NSF grant DMS-0635607, James D. Wolfensohn Fund).